kenyoni-software/godot-addons/doc/docs/addons/icon_explorer.md

 You can remove the main screen button in the options, the editor has to be restarted to take it into effect.

+!!! note "Credits"

+    You are not required to credit this plugin in your in-app credits, as it is only used within the editor and not in the final product.
+However, you may do so if you wish.

 [**Download**](https://github.com/kenyoni-software/godot-addons/releases)

 **Available collections**